GenerateNU/3stones/docs/Contributing.md

+# For Windows Users
+This guide assumes that you are using Linux/MacOS.
+If you are using Windows, please install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 # Prerequisites
 - [Git](https://git-scm.com/)
 - [Golang](https://go.dev/)
   - Install through the official website, don't rely on package manager
 - A [Supabase](https://supabase.com/) account
   - You can use your Github account for this
 - [NodeJS](https://nodejs.org/en/)
-- NOTE: This guide assumes that you are using Linux/MacOS.
-If you are using Windows, please install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 - Clone the repository by running `git clone git@github.com:GenerateNU/3stones.git`.

 # Frontend Setup